FAQs

 If you need help paying your bill, contact one of these social service agencies.

-New smart water meters are being installed throughout the district.
-If you have a new meter you can download the Eye on Water app to monitor your water usage and set leak alerts.
+New smart water meters have been installed throughout the district.
+Download the Eye on Water app to monitor your water usage and set leak alerts.
 Learn More

 If you need to turn off your water, you can have the water district turn it off at the meter by calling Customer Service at 281-337-1576, option 1 during regular business hours.
 Or you can open your meter box to access the cut-off valve, however, be careful not to damage the wire or any components inside the meter box as there is a $500 fee for damaging the equipment.